Avaiga/taipy-doc/docs/knowledge_base/demos/bar_cutting.md

 you're involved in manufacturing, logistics, or any industry requiring efficient bar cutting, Taipy simplifies the process and minimizes losses in an intuitive and visually appealing manner.

-Explore the application, test different scenarios, and harness the power of Taipy for more precise and efficient bar cutting.
+Take the time to explore the application, experiment with various scenarios, and utilize the capabilities of Taipy for more accurate and efficient bar cutting.